 I spent a month at our local hospital, on life support for two weeks.
 There are a lot of mysteries about my entire recovery, but one of the first came when nurses walked into my room and I was sitting up without life support.
 They guess I heard something of their plans and pulled my intubation tube to save them the trouble.
 I was in and out of consciousness for a month.
 Mal said that when I was awake, I was chatty and funny.
 We would watch the Braves or she would read to me until I got tired and went out again for two or three days.

 Weirdly, I woke up in the parking lot of the Shepherd Brain and Spine Center in Atlanta.
 I knew about my accident but wondered why my parents hadn’t called.
 I asked Mal to be sure to call my mom and give her my room phone number.
 She agreed, knowing what I forgot: my Dad died thirteen years earlier, and my mom died a summer ago.
 I forgot that we were married, too.
 When I asked her, she laughed.
 “Don’t you remember me dressed in my wedding dress, pulling the church bell.
 Don’t you remember laughing about it, unsure if I were sounding an alarm or celebrating?
-All my memories of our wedding came back, like the first rung of a spider’s nest.
+All my memories of our wedding came back, like fixing the first connection of a spider’s nest.
 With her words, everything came back: the wedding, our dance, our friends having dinner, and my dad’s pasty makeup.
 This pattern became common and I would wait for it like a drug.
 With one word, one reminder, everything about what we were talking about would come back to me, like floodwaters spilled from a dam.

 Therapists at Shepherd started calling me the Miracle Man and I take no credit for it.
 Their first assessment of my condition was that I would probably walk in two to three years.
 I walked in a month and was running the next month.
 Well, I call it running, but it was more of an old man fast shuffle.